Ender-Development/EnderModpackTweaks/FEATURES.md

 - Visuals
     - disable the display of the held item name above the hotbar
     - disable various overlays
+- Player Effects
+    - apply potion effects to the player based on hunger and health
+    - similar to the effects of Simple Difficulty

 ### [Astral Sorcery](https://www.curseforge.com/minecraft/mc-mods/astral-sorcery)